;

 1. Metal Crowns:

-Metal crowns are made entirely of metal, such as gold or platinum, making them more resistant.
-However, they are less cosmetic and are best suited for back teeth, where looks matter less and strength to handle chewing forces is more important.
+Metal crowns are made entirely of metal, such as gold or platinum, which makes them very strong and durable.
+They’re best suited for back teeth that don’t show when you smile but need extra strength to handle chewing pressure.

 2. All Porcelain Crowns: